PaulDuvall/owasp_llm_top10/README.md

 > **Note:**
 > - For full functionality with a real LLM, an AWS account is required to securely store your API keys and credentials via Parameter Store.
 For setup instructions, see Appendix or the docs.
 > - **However, you can run both the demo and tests in simulated mode without AWS or an OpenAI key** by using the `--simulate-vulnerable` flag.
+This allows you to explore all core detection and reporting features with zero cloud dependencies.

 ## Interactive Demo